BOARD OF DIRECTORS

 A financial wiz within her day job as SVP at a local community bank, Andra lends her talents to the finances for NAHA and we are appreciative of the fact.
 When not chasing down one of three children currently playing the greatest game on earth, she's connecting with her husband who doubles as dad and coach.
 A gentle smile and infectious personality, Andra keeps the organizational finances running smoothly.

 Nicole grew up between Pittsburgh, PA and Healy, AK.
 Her passion lies in helping create programs that allow kids to participate in youth sports with out financial barriers.
-When she is not working at FSA, Nicole and her three kids are often found at a rink skating or volunteering (or both) and husband Cleo is quick to join the efforts when he is home from his job as a Laborer.
+When she is not working at US Foods, Nicole and her three kids are often found at a rink skating or volunteering (or both) and husband Cleo is quick to join the efforts when he is home from his job as a Laborer.

 BOARD MEETINGS & MINUTES